 During his first meeting with the other Jeffrey Lebowski (Huddleston), The Dude asks, "Do you mind if I do a jay?"
 The two other times, he smokes roaches – in the bathtub and in bed with Maude (Moore) – using the classic medical hemostat as a roach clip.

 Some of The Dude's better lines are: To Maude, "I'm adhering to a pretty strict drug regimen to keep my mind limber."
 To Lebowski, "You human paraquat!"
 (This refers to a defoliant sprayed on marijuana in Mexico in the '70s.
 Bridges says he improvised the line: "It might have just popped out of my mouth.")
 And, finally, to The Stranger, "The Dude abides."

 Bridges went on to win an Oscar in 2010 for his leading role in Crazy Heart.
 A Coen Brothers regular, Goodman, who's hilarious as the The Dude's sidekick, also appeared in Raising Arizona (1987), Barton Fink (1991) and O Brother, Where Art Thou?
 (2000).
 Moore earned an Oscar in 2014 for her leading role in Still Alice.
 Buscemi nabbed a Golden Globe in 2013 for his leading role on HBO's Boardwalk Empire.
 Hoffman, who won an Oscar in 2006 for his leading role in Capote, died from a drug overdose in 2014.

 The Coen Brothers received Best Picture and Direction Oscars for No Country for Old Men in 2007.

-While they never bothered to make a Big Lebowski sequel, Tuturro's spin-off, Going Places, about his Jesus Quintara character, is scheduled to be released this year.
+While they never bothered to make a Big Lebowski sequel, Tuturro's spin-off, The Jesus Rolls, about his Jesus Quintara character, came out in 2019.